-A successful sign placement strategy is important to ensure that the money spent has an impact on voters.
+A successful sign placement strategy can have a great impact on voters.
 Judicial campaigns often struggle with the type of sign to purchase.
 There are basically three types of yard signs: plastic bag, corrugated plastic, and double-sided cardboard.

 Plastic or Poly-bag Signs are affordable, cheap and easy to ship.
 They are plastic sleeves that can be slipped over U-shaped wires.
-They are not very durable and tend to sag over time.
+They are not very durable and tend to sag and wear out over time.
 They do not work well as wall signs.

-Corrugated Plastic Signs are often used my political campaigns.
-They hold up well through bad weather and are easy to handle.
+Corrugated Plastic Signs are often used by campaigns.
+They are somewhat more expensive than other types of signs, but they hold up well in bad weather and they are easy to handle.
 They last a long time, so they are are cost-effective if they are used over multiple elections.
-They tend to be somewhat more expensive than other types of signs.
+(Judicial candidates often use the same signage each election cycle.)

 Double-Sided Cardboard Signs come in all shapes and sizes.
 They are double-sided and are stapled or glued to their metal or wooden frames.
 They can also double as wall signs.
 However, they don’t hold up as well in rough weather as plastic signs.
 They work for just a single election.

 If you are running municipal court judge, county court judge, magistrate or even justice of the peace, it’s a good idea to get your campaign materials together early.
-Besides election signs and political yard signs, your judicial campaign may also need other products such as campaign bumper stickers, lapel stickers, large banners and more.
+Besides election signs and political yard signs, you may need other products such as campaign bumper stickers, lapel stickers, large banners and more.